Prajwal5180/SC-900-Microsoft-Security-Compliance-and-Identity-Fundamentals/Instructions/Labs/LAB_08_explore_mcas.md

 1. Wait till the status of your log files turns **Ready**.

     ![Picture 1](../Images/Asc-900-image29.png)

+    >**Note** This may take 30–40 minutes to change to the Ready state.
+In the meantime, you can proceed with Task 2 and return once all tasks have been completed.

 1. Open a new tab  enter **admin.microsoft.com**

 1. Sign in with your admin credentials.